Francisco Menéndez (Black soldier): In Florida

 After the destruction of Fort Mose, Menéndez and the Black militia returned to St. Augustine, where Menéndez enlisted as a privateer to earn an income.
-In 1741, Menéndez was captured by the British privateer vessel Revenge.
+In 1741, Menéndez was captured by the Boston privateer Revenge.
 When he was recognized as the captain of Fort Mose, he was tied to a cannon, given 200 lashes, and threatened with castration.
-The captain of the Revenge proceeded to sell Menéndez into slavery in the Bahamas, where he was purchased to a Mr. Stone.
+Revenges captain, Benjamin Norton, proceeded to sell Menéndez into slavery in the Bahamas, where he was purchased to a Mr. Stone.
 Whether he escaped or was ransomed by the Spanish is not known, but by 1759 he was once more back in Florida as the leader of the free Black community at the rebuilt Fort Mose.

 In 1759, Fort Mose had a population of 67.
 Those free Blacks who had moved to St. Augustine after its destruction were forcibly moved back to the fort in 1752 by the new governor.
 The free Blacks of Fort Mose were considered among the fiercest enemies of the British and claimed they would shed every drop of their blood in defense of Spain and Catholicism.
 Many of them completed thirty years of active service.
 For their valor and dedication, they received distinctions and privileges.
 By 1763, there were approximately 3,000 Blacks at Fort Mose, with three quarters having once been slaves.

 Evacuation to Cuba

 Menéndez continued to live at Fort Mose with his wife and four children, until Spanish Florida was ceded to the British in 1763 after the defeat of France in the Seven Years' War.
 In the Treaty of Paris, the British exchanged territory with Spain, taking over Florida in exchange for the return of Havana and Manila.
 Along with most Spanish colonists from St. Augustine and the Fort Mose community, Menéndez was evacuated by the Spanish crown to Cuba and was granted a portion of land, provisions, tools, and his own slave.
-Along with the other freed Blacks, Menéndez established San Agustín de la Nueva Florida (St. Augustine of the New Florida), near Matanzas.
+Along with the other free Blacks, Menéndez established San Agustín de la Nueva Florida (St. Augustine of the New Florida), near Matanzas.
 In his later years, poverty forced him to sell his land and retire to Havana, where he received a government pension.